georgwacker/EveMarketProphet/README.md

 The total cost or investment for this trade comes in at 68m ISK, while the overall profit sums up to 15.4m ISK.

-_Clicking on the type icon will open the associated market window ingame, when CREST authentication is configured correctly._
+_Clicking on the type icon will open the associated market window ingame, when the authentication is setup._

 ## Options